History (HIS)

 HIS 451.
 ECCE: A Global History of Espionage.
 4 Hours.

 This course explores the clandestine world of global espionage and international diplomacy, including the intricate cultural history, strategies, and technologies that define the realm of intelligence gathering and covert operations.
 We will examine pivotal espionage events from historical spy networks to modern day intelligence.
-This course fulfills an Engaged Citizenship Common Experience requirements at UIS in the area of Global Awareness.
+Course Information: This course fulfills an Engaged Citizenship Common Experience requirements at UIS in the area of Global Awareness.

 HIS 453.
 ECCE: Women of Color and Minority Women.
 4 Hours.